smithna/employee-demo/README.md

 ![Employee demo app running in browser](img/Employee_demo.png)

+You can see the results of the API calls that the web UI  is making in Neo4j browser at http://localhost:7474.

 ## GraphQL API

 Employee demo includes the GraphQL Playground, which provides an easy interface for executing